This article covers the ”Apache Hadoop YARN: state of the union” talk held by Wangda Tan from Hortonworks during the Dataworks Summit 2018.

 YARN inception allows to test HADOOP on a HADOOP Cluster :) .

-- Simplified discovery of services (YARN-4757): makes the Yarn Service Registry available and easy to use.
 The Registry is a service exposing the services running on a cluster annd their configurations.
 For now (3.0), the registry is accessible through Java and REST APIs.
 As a consequence, it is hard to read and dynamicly update a configuration without rewriting code.
 The feature exposes the registry with a DNS to ease resource access, for example: regionserver-0.hbase-app-3.hadoop.yarn.site points to the yarn-siteconfiguration of your HBase app running on the regionserver-0service.

 Currently, setting up a new service is complicated and requires you to use low level APIs (native YARN), to write new code (framework with programmatic APIs like Spark), or to write complex specs (declarative APIs).
 The API is simplified to ease deployment, spawning, scaling and management.